Haley Bradshaw, MD

 PGY-2

-I am from Pelahatchie, Missippi, a very small town in central Mississippi.
-I went to undergrad and medical school in Mississippi, but I am very excited about living in the mountains of Tennessee.
+I am from Pelahatchie, Mississippi, a very small town in central Mississippi.
+I attended Mississippi State University for undergraduate studies and William Carey University College of Osteopathic Medicine for medical school.
+I am very excited about living in the mountains of Tennessee.
 I am married with three children and a dog, and we have already started exploring the beautiful hiking trails and parks nearby.
-I enjoy playing basketball, tennis, pickleball, and volleyball.
+I enjoy playing basketball, tennis, pickleball and volleyball.

 Undergraduate: Mississippi State University, Starkville, MS